uabrc/uabrc.github.io/docs/cheaha/migration_overview.md

 <!-- markdownlint-enable MD046 -->

 As you use GPFS 5, we suggest switching to the new path structure in your scripts as the symlinks will eventually be deprecated.

+### Quotas

+Existing quotas on project spaces have not been altered as part of the migration in order to smoothly accommodate existing data.
+Quotas will be enforced as the sum of storage used across both GPFS and CephFS.
+Future changes to quotas will be communicated when appropriate.

+### Scratch

+Network scratch space (`/scratch` or `/gpfs/scratch`) will have a couple of major changes moving forward

+1. Total `/scratch` capacity will be reduced from 800 TiB to **500 TiB** for all users.
+This is a consequence of a necessary reduction in total GPFS capacity.
+1. Scratch policies regarding old data will be enforced.
+Files older than 30 days will be automatically offloaded for deletion.
+1. Scratch does not obey the same tiered storage principles as explained [above](#gpfs-5-data-tiering).
+Data offloaded from scratch due to age will be subject to deletion as opposed to indefinite storage on Ceph.

+Please be cognizant of these changes moving forward and remember that `/gpfs/scratch` is a shared storage space.